-AE onset day is calculated as (date of AE start - date of double-blind first dose + 1) if it is after the first dose of study drug.
-AE onset day is calculated as (date of AE start - date of double-blind first dose) if it is before the first dose of study drug.
+AE onset day is calculated as (date of AE start - date of first dose in treatment period + 1) if it is after the first dose of study drug.
+AE onset day is calculated as (date of AE start - date of first dose in treatment period) if it is before the first dose of study drug.
 The onset day will be missing if the start date is missing.